 Methods to achieve the strategic aim include, but are not limited, to:

-* paying special attention to efficient functioning of educational quality assurance/development procedures,
+- paying special attention to the efficient functioning of educational quality assurance/development procedures,

 The overall language teaching strategies for University of Warsaw students – put into effect during language classes conducted in accordance with the University Foreign Language Teaching System (University of Warsaw Senate Resolution No.119) as well as with the state-of-art language teaching methods – are based on the expected teaching effects (learning outcome) drawn up for all the language courses offered by the Centre for Foreign Language Teaching.

 The teaching effects have been specified in accordance with the language proficiency levels described in the Common European Framework of Reference, taking into consideration the directives of the Polish Ministry of Higher Education (as of November 2, 2011).